auburnsummer/orchard/docs/GETTING_STARTED.md

 This option lets you edit files in a web-based environment.
 This is probably the most straightforward way, since you don't need to install anything on the host PC.
+Unless you have a good reason, just use this.

-Just visit `http://<THE IP>:8081` in a browser.
+Visit `http://<THE IP>:8081` in a browser.
 For instance, the IP address of my VM was `172.28.128.4`, so I would visit `http://172.28.128.4:8081`.

 What you'll find is basically Visual Studio Code but in a browser window: